kevinwebtest/Pyspark-Practices/README.md

 # Pyspark-Practices
 Some Python codes I made to practice using the PySpark library.
-The files are created in Jupyter Notebook/Google Colab.
+The files were created in Jupyter Notebook/Google Colab.